Nicole Kidman drew on own adoption experience for 'Lion'

 The 26-year-old London actor said he spent eight months preparing for the role and learning the Australian accent.

-"I started off a bit Crocodile Dundee I think and then I had to be reigned in," he quipped.
+"I started off a bit Crocodile Dundee I think and then I had to be reined in," he quipped.

+(This version of the story corrects spelling of 'reined' in final paragraph.)

-(Reporting by Reuters TV in London; Writing by Piya Sinha-Roy; Editing by Lisa Shumaker)
+Reporting by Reuters TV in London; Writing by Piya Sinha-Roy; Editing by Lisa Shumaker